martincostello/github-automation/README.md

 ### Update .NET SDKs

-The [update-dotnet-sdks][update-dotnet-sdks] workflow creates a manual workflow dispatch for the `update-dotnet-sdk` workflow on the specified branch for each of the configured respositories.
+The [update-dotnet-sdks][update-dotnet-sdks] workflow runs the [update-dotnet-sdk][update-dotnet-sdk] workflow for all of the repositories accessible to the configured GitHub Personal Access Token (PAT) that contain a `global.json` file in the repository's root directory.

+The behaviour of the `update-dotnet-sdk` workflow for a given repository can be configured through a `.github/update-dotnet-sdk.json` file in the repository to which updates are being performed.

 ### Update .NET SDKs for Nightly